awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-kendra/README.md

 ### Observability

-By default the construct will enable logging and tracing on all services which support those features.
+By default, the construct will enable logging and tracing on all services which support those features.
 Observability can be turned off by setting the pattern property ```observability``` to false.
 - AWS Lambda: AWS X-Ray, Amazon CloudWatch Logs
 - AWS Step Function: AWS X-Ray, Amazon CloudWatch Logs
 - AWS AppSync GraphQL API: AWS X-Ray, Amazon CloudWatch Logs